Undergraduate Catalog

 Dual Program

 A dual program in Arts and Sciences and Law is available for Political Science majors.
-Please see the Dual Programs section for a detailed description of the program.
+Please see the Dual Programs section of this catalog for a detailed description of the program.

 Course Descriptions